ljay-net/bnas-lab/DataModel/README.md

 # Automated Provisioning customer service

-This folder contains data model to provision infrustructure services for customer deployment.
+This folder contains data model to provision infrustructure services for customer deployment in legacy portion of the network.
 Services includes vlan/svi on switches and vm related objects and nat/acl rules on firewall.
 Each customer might have one or multiple datacenters and multiple vm objects in each.

 ## Automating the following tasks:
 * Nexus: creation of customer Vlan
 * Nexus: creation of SVI's with HSRP configuration
-* Nexus: update of ACL if multiple datacenters
 * ASA: creation of objects for every vm
 * ASA: creation of NAT and security rules

 ## Roadmap
-* Automate VMware: distrubuted_port_groups, folders, etc.
+* Nexus: update of ACL if multiple datacenters connected over backend

 ## Define Ansible Inventory file like this
 ```yaml